happycube/cxadc-linux3/README.md

 By default, cxadc captures unsigned 8-bit samples.

-In mode 1, unsigned 16-bit mode, the data is resampled (down converted) by 50%
+In mode 1, unsigned 16-bit mode, the data is resampled (down-converted) by 50%

 `0` = 8xFsc 8-bit data mode (Raw Unsigned Data)